Supply chain

 2. Requirements

-Under the terms of their contract, all new suppliers must approve Pandox’s Code of Conduct for
+Under the terms of their contract, all new suppliers must approve Pandox’s Code of Conduct for business partners regardless of the contract amount.
+This takes place in the supplier system.

 3. Monitoring activities